1984–85 in English football: Diary of the season

-27 January 1985: Ian Rush scores the only goal to give Liverpool victory over Tottenham in the heavyweight clash of the FA Cup fourth round.
+27 January 1985: Ian Rush scores the only goal to give Liverpool victory over Tottenham Hotspur in the heavyweight clash of the FA Cup fourth round.

-28 January 1985: Ipswich win 2–1 at QPR in the Milk Cup but the fourth semi-finalist is still undecided as Chelsea are held 1–1 by Sheffield Wednesday.
-A goal credited to Steve Bruce at last sees Norwich overcome Birmingham in the FA Cup third round.
+28 January 1985: Ipswich Town win 2–1 at Queens Park Rangers in the Milk Cup but the fourth semi-finalist is still undecided as Chelsea are held 1–1 by Sheffield Wednesday.
+A goal credited to Steve Bruce at last sees Norwich City overcome Birmingham City in the FA Cup third round.

 30 January 1985: Sheffield Wednesday and Chelsea draw a thrilling Milk Cup replay 4–4 at Hillsborough.
 Chelsea came from 3–0 down to lead 4–3 during normal time and then kicked off in both halves of extra time.
-In the FA Cup, Blackburn win at Oxford and Wimbledon beat Nottingham Forest in a replay.
+In the FA Cup, Blackburn Rovers win at Oxford United and Wimbledon beat Nottingham Forest in a replay.
 Last season, as a Third Division club, the Dons knocked Forest out of the Milk Cup.

-2 February 1985: Everton beat Watford 4–0 to go four points clear of Tottenham, held 2–2 at Luton.
+2 February 1985: Everton beat Watford 4–0 to go four points clear of Tottenham Hotspur, who are held to a 2–2 draw at Luton Town.
 The top four in Division Two are separated only by goal difference.
-Oxford lead the way after winning 1–0 at Carlisle, displacing Blackburn who draw 1–1 at Wimbledon.
-Manchester City and Birmingham complete the quartet after away wins at Crystal Palace and Huddersfield respectively.
+Oxford United lead the way after winning 1–0 at Carlisle United, displacing Blackburn Rovers who draw 1–1 at Wimbledon.
+Manchester City and Birmingham City complete the quartet after away wins at Crystal Palace and Huddersfield Town respectively.

-4 February 1985: Telford, the last remaining non-league side in the FA Cup, beat Darlington 3–0 to book a fifth round tie at Everton.
+4 February 1985: Telford United, the last remaining non-league side in the FA Cup, beat Darlington 3–0 to book a fifth round tie at Everton.
 Chelsea are shocked 3–2 at home by Third Division promotion chasers Millwall.

-6 February 1985: Mickey Thomas scores a last minute winner as Chelsea beat Sheffield Wednesday 2–1 at the third time of asking in the Milk Cup quarter-final.
+6 February 1985: Mickey Thomas scores a last-minute winner as Chelsea beat Sheffield Wednesday 2–1 at the third time of asking in the Milk Cup quarter-final.

 9 February 1985: More bad weather hits today's fixture list with only 16 matches surviving the freeze.
-Manchester United are held 1–1 at Newcastle and miss the opportunity to make serious ground on Everton and Tottenham.
-Manchester City also slip up in Division Two, beaten 3–1 at home by Carlisle.
+Manchester United are held 1–1 at Newcastle United and miss the opportunity to make serious ground on Everton and Tottenham Hotspur.
+Manchester City also slip up in Division Two, beaten 3–1 at home by Carlisle United.

 13 February 1985: Sunderland establish a 2–0 lead over Chelsea in the first leg of their Milk Cup semi-final.
 Two penalties by Colin West decide the match – he scores the first and converts a rebound after the second is saved by Eddie Niedzwiecki.

-16 February 1985: Everton end Telford's FA Cup adventure with a 3–0 win at Goodison Park but York score an 86th minute equaliser to take Liverpool to a replay.
-Bradford extend their lead at the top of Division Three to 12 points with a 2–0 win at third placed Hull.
+16 February 1985: Everton end Telford United's FA Cup adventure with a 3–0 win at Goodison Park but York City score an 86th minute equaliser to take Liverpool to a replay.
+Bradford City extend their lead at the top of the Third Division to 12 points with a 2–0 win at third placed Hull City.